av1155/scripts/README.md

 various tasks.
 These scripts are designed to automate tasks, enhance productivity, and make life easier.

+## Homebrew Formula

+To install `JavaProjectManager.zsh` using Homebrew:

+1. Tap the repository:

+    ```bash
+    brew tap av1155/scripts https://github.com/av1155/scripts
+    ```

+2. Install the script:

+    ```bash
+    brew install javaprojectmanager
+    ```

+To uninstall:

+1. Remove the script:

+    ```bash
+    brew uninstall javaprojectmanager
+    ```

+2. Untap the repository (if not needed anymore):

+    ```bash
+    brew untap av1155/scripts
+    ```

 ## Scripts

 Here's a brief overview of the scripts included in this repository:

-1. `JavaCompiler.zsh`: This dynamic ZSH script is designed to compile and run Java files with ease.
-It supports various project structures, including IntelliJ IDEA and JavaProjects, and integrates smoothly into these environments.
-Key features include:
+1. `JavaProjectManager.zsh`: This dynamic ZSH script is engineered to streamline the compilation and execution of Java files.
+It's adept at accommodating various project structures like IntelliJ IDEA and generic Java files, seamlessly blending into these setups.
+Notable features encompass:

-    - Error handling and debugging information for both compilation and execution stages.
+    - Comprehensive error handling and debugging with syntax-highlighted compilation errors for efficient issue identification and resolution during compilation and execution phases.
-    - Interactive file selection using fzf, enhanced by a file preview feature powered by bat.
+    - Interactive file selection facilitated by `fzf`, augmented with a file preview functionality via `bat`.
-    - Capability to handle project-specific structures and clean up .class files post-execution.
+    - Proficiency in managing project-specific structures and tidying up `.class` files after execution.
-    - Stores the path of the last run file for easy recompilation and rerunning.
+    - Memorization of the last executed file's path to simplify subsequent recompilation and reruns.
-    - Allows users to enter arguments for Java programs.
+    - Support for inputting arguments for Java programs, enhancing flexibility.
-    - Color-coded output for better readability and user experience.
+    - Enhanced output with color-coding for improved clarity and user interaction.

 2. `JavaProject.zsh`: This script is a powerful tool for automating the creation of Java projects with Maven.
 It offers a range of features to streamline project setup and ensure proper structure.
 Key functionalities include: